Workbench-Build/workbook/docs/index.md

 Tokens = value = incentives.
 If your token has value people should be incentivized to do things to create/capture that value.
 If done correctly this can be positive-sum.
 It's very important that you understand this.
 Token networks are socio-economic systems.
 Incentives + humans = value creation.
 Your token system needs to reward people for doing things that create value for token holders.
 Then people will want to earn, buy, and hold/use your token.
 Supply and demand.

+This is great, but you can already do this with stocks, commodities, and credits for web2 platforms.
+What makes blockchain tokens more interesting is that the token contracts themselves create credible commitments.
+Trust is transferred from people to code.
+You know what the contract will do, if/how it can be changed, and the process to create those changes.
+This reduces the risk for people to use these contracts/protocols vs a more centralized service that might change the terms of their API at any time.

 This is two layers deep in the problem solving stack.
 First you need to figure out how to solve the core problem (whatever that is) for end users.
 Then you need to solve the problem of creating an incentive system that gets people to work on that problem.
 It's like building the car and the factory that builds the car.
 You need both.

 Startup founders have the same problem.
 They need to solve a problem for end users, while also building a company to solve that problem at scale.
 The main difference is that there's library of knowledge freely available on how to create, fund, and grow startups.
 Best practices for token projects are TBD.
 Token projects are mix of entrepreneurship, politics, economics, software development, systems design, and more.
 Depending on your goals and system architecture your token project will probably sit on the spectrum between an API, corporation, and government.